TayeWalker/predicting-time-series/README.md

         <li>Typical Run command: <code>docker run -v "$(pwd):/app" {insert image name}</code></li>
     </ul>
     <h2>script.py</h2>
-    <p>The Python code that executes when you run the image.
-It's currently full of comments, which helped me understand how the program worked.</p>
+    <p>This is the Python code that executes when you run the image.
+It's currently full of comments that helped me understand how the program works.</p>
     <h2>Other Folders</h2>
     <p>These include some plots that I've made of MOIRAI predictions with different choices of parameters.
 My default has been the parameters from their GitHub example:</p>
     <pre>